BonsaiDen/JavaScript-Garden/doc/en/object/prototype.md

 ### The Prototype Property

 While the prototype property is used by the language to build the prototype chains, it is still possible to assign **any** given value to it.
-Although primitives will simply get ignored when assigned as a prototype.
+However, primitives will simply get ignored when assigned as a prototype.

     function Foo() {}